Maurice Dobb: The Hogarth Press

 The Hogarth Press, founded by Virginia and Leonard Woolf, was a printing press intent on publishing items that encouraged free exchange of ideas.
 Leonard Woolf himself was an anti-imperialist.
 He also believed intellectual exchange was the same as economical exchange in material form; Dobb's publications were both intellectual exchange through introduction and defense of Marxism and pieces of work that could be sold.
 Publications possibly reflected the opinions of Leonard and Virginia Woolf.
 Leonard Woolf later commissioned The Political and Social Doctrine of Communism, having originally asked Maurice Dobb and another author, who both refused.
 Between "1924 and the late 1930s, the Hogarth Press published eight pamphlets on Russia, communism, and Marxism… the motives, supported by Leonard Woolf, were political and educational."

 Dobb published two pamphlets with Hogarth Press.
 The first, Russia To-day and Tomorrow (1930), was written after his return from Russia with Keynes.
-He comments on the Soviet economy, politics, industry, and culture in what became a strong seller in the 1930s.
+He commented on the Soviet economy, politics, industry, and culture in what became a strong seller in the 1930s.
 His second pamphlet, On Marxism To-Day (1932) was intended as a rudimentary introduction to communism directed to the general public.

 Death and legacy

 Maurice Dobb died on 17 August 1976.
 By then he had started to question his earlier devotion to Russia's economics.

 His socialist ideals, however, did not die with him.
 He had two notable students, Amartya Sen and Eric Hobsbawm.
-Sen won the Nobel Memorial Prize in Economic Sciences in 1998 and Bharat Ratna in 1999 for his work in welfare economics, and the inaugural Charleston-EFG John Maynard Keynes Prize for his work on welfare economics.
-Sen became Master of Trinity College (1998-2004), Dobb's own college.
-Hobsbawm attended the University of Cambridge, and was a Marxist historiographer producing numerous works on Marxism and being active in the Communist Party Historians Group and the Communist Party of Great Britain.
+Sen won the Sveriges Riksbank Prize in Economic Sciences in 1998 and Bharat Ratna in 1999 for his work in welfare economics, and the inaugural Charleston-EFG John Maynard Keynes Prize for his work on welfare economics; he later became Master of Trinity (1998–2004), Dobb's own college.
+Hobsbawm, meanwhile, was a Marxist historian specializing in the nineteenth century but writing on other periods as well, who produced numerous works and was active in the Communist Party Historians Group and the Communist Party of Great Britain.